Wild Horse Mesa, Colorado Location

 The natives were called Yutas, meaning “meat eaters”, by Spanish explorers and Franciscan missionaries.
 The Utes called themselves Nuche or Nuustiyu, meaning “the people” or “the mountain people.”
 The state of Utah is named after the Ute Indians.

 You may see Ute dancers and artists at special events, pow wows, fiestas, fairs and rodeos in the region, including Santana Days in San Luis, the last weekend in July.
 The nomadic hunter-gatherers hunted wild game in the area for hundreds of years.
-Look for arrowheads while hiking.
+Look for arrowheads and spearheads while hiking.
 Women gathered seeds, nuts, berries, plants, roots, tubers and bark.
 They have a website at SouthernUte-NSN.gov and a radio station with PBS and tribal programming at KSUT.org.

 The San Luis Valley is now home to farmers and ranchers, many families have been there for generations.
 Crops grown on 450,000 acres include potatoes, alfalfa, wheat, barley, oats, spinach, cabbage, peas, beans, peppers, carrots and lettuce.
 Livestock includes mostly cattle, but also hogs, sheep and goats.